SQE FAQs

 For someone with a law degree from another jurisdiction, do you require a conversion course along with SQE 1 and 2?

 It depends on the legal jurisdiction you have studied.
-If your LLB is in English law, you would not ordinarily need a conversion course, but if the law you have studied relates wholly or substantially to a different jurisdiction, we would recommend you do BPP’s Law Conversion Course to gain a solid grounding in the laws of England & Wales, which you can wrap up into a Master’s to combine it with SQE1 Preparation: for LLM Law Conversion wit SQE1.
+If your LLB is in English law, you would not ordinarily need a conversion course, but if the law you have studied relates wholly or substantially to a different jurisdiction, we would recommend you do BPP’s Law Conversion Course to gain a solid grounding in the laws of England & Wales, which you can wrap up into a Master’s with SQE1 Preparation: for LLM Law Conversion with SQE1.

-If you have practised in an overseas jurisdiction, the work you have done could also count towards QWE, if you are pursuing the SQE route and you may be exempt from SQE2.
+If you are qualified and have practised in an overseas jurisdiction, you may be exempt from SQE2 and QWE.
 See the ‘International Students’ section of these FAQs for more information.

 Is there a preference over LLM or MA for postgraduate law?